 The best places to live in San Francisco

-With dozens of neighbourhoods to choose from, there are many options when it comes to finding the right area or suburb of San Francisco to call home.
-Whether it be for its architecture, closeness to nature or cosmopolitan crowd, expats are sure to find their ideal home in an area best suited to their needs and lifestyle.
+With dozens of neighbourhoods to choose from, there are many options when it comes to finding the right neighbourhood to call home in 'Frisco'.
+Whether it be for its architecture, closeness to nature or cosmopolitan crowd, freshly arrived house hunters are sure to find their ideal home in an area best suited to their needs and lifestyle.

 Family-friendly suburbs in San Francisco